The Barrier (1926 film)

+Plot

+As described in a film magazine review, during the Alaskan gold rush days, a baby girl is rescued from Stark Bennett, a brutal father, by kindly seaman Gale Gaylord, when her mother, a full-blooded Indian, dies aboard ship.
+Necia is brought up unaware of her half-Indian parentage until she is about to wed Meade Burrell, an American Army officer.
+The discovery causes her to decide to return to her father.
+After she does so, she is saved from her worthless parent by her lover, whose loyalty finally induces her to marry him.

 Cast

 Premiere

-The film’s “world premiere” took place at the West Coast Theatre in San Bernardino, California, on Sunday February 28, 1926, with four showings that day, seen by “thousands.”
+The film’s “world premiere” took place at the West Coast Theatre in San Bernardino, California, on Sunday February 28, 1926, with four showings that day, where it was seen by “thousands.”
 Subsequent weekday showings were presented twice each evening.
 A young Ginger Rogers’ vaudeville act was also featured.